x0reaxeax/NS2EB/README.md

 	```
 	Or deploy to a UEFI-supported system.

-	**NOTE:** QEMU does **NOT** read any actual MSRs from the host system, and all of the MSR support is emulated.
+	**NOTE:** QEMU does **NOT** read any actual MSRs from the host system, and all of the MSR support is emulated (unless running in a KVM-accelerated VM, see [Important Info](#important-info)).
 Observed anomalies are therefore just flukes, and no meaningful data should be expected from emulated runs.

 4. **Run the EFI application from an EFI Shell:**
 	```bash